Academic Standards and Policy Committee

 - the President of the Sydney University Postgraduate Representative Association, or nominee

-The Academic Board shall appoint one member from each faculty and at least one undergraduate student member nominated by members of the Board.
+The Academic Board shall appoint one member from each faculty and at least one undergraduate student member and one postgraduate student member nominated by members of the Board.

 The Committee may appoint one member, on the nomination of the Chair of the Committee, to act as Deputy Chair.